hangg7/soar/README.md

 5. **(Optional) Download preprocessed demo data.**
-You can quickly start trying out SOAR with some preprocessed demo sequences including the pre-trained checkpoint.
-They can be downloaded from [Google drive](https://drive.google.com/drive/u/1/folders/todo) which are originally video clips from [Pexel](https://www.pexels.com/).
-Put this preprocessed demo data under the folder `data/custom` and put the folder `checkpoints` under `xxx`.
+You can quickly start trying out SOAR with some preprocessed demo sequences.
+They can be downloaded from [Google drive](https://drive.google.com/drive/folders/1iQoO3JZ_GZtZn3Z27Mwf4JPtqUVuvmOE) which are originally video clips from [Pexels](https://www.pexels.com/).
+Put the preprocessed demo data under the folder `data/custom` and unzip them.

 ## Training
 <!-- Before training, make sure that the `metaninfo` in the data config file `/code/confs/dataset/video.yaml` does match the expected training video.
 You can also continue the training by changing the flag `is_continue` in the model config file `code/confs/model/model_w_bg`.
 And then run: -->
 ```
 bash ./scripts/run_${video}.sh
 ```
 where `${video}` is the name of the video you want to train on.
 The training script will train the model, and save the checkpoints in the `outputs` folder.
-The training usually takes around 30 minutes on a NVIDIA RTX A5000.
-The validation results can be found at `outputs/`.
+Training typically takes about 40 minutes on an NVIDIA RTX A5000, though the duration may vary based on video length, resolution, and the number of epochs specified in the training script.
+The checkpoints will be saved in the `outputs/exp-id-${stage}-org/${video}/ckpts` folder.

 ## Testing